ksafranski/twitter-stream-aggregator/README.md

 - `test:watch`: continuously runs (and reruns) test suite
 - `up`: starts the service

+## Notes

+This project demonstrates a number of concepts, primarily streaming of data and its application to meaningful consumer interfaces.
+The purpose of this project is not a production application, so many decisions were made based on this fact.

+**JSPM vs. Webpack**

+In-line with the project goals stated above, [JSPM](https://jspm.io/) was chosen over [Webpack](https://webpack.github.io/) based on its simplicity.
+Should the need arise to expand the project, JSPM can be easily removed and replaced with Webpack.

 ## License

 The code in this repository is distributed under the [ISC-Style License](https://opensource.org/licenses/ISC)